 (a) One roof hatch is required for a bus with a manufacturer's rated shell capacity of one to forty-five.

 (b) Two roof hatches are required for a bus with a manufacturer's rated shell capacity of forty-six and above.

 (Q) Engine speed governor shall be installed on all buses.
 Setting shall comply with manufacturer's maximum recommended governed speed.
 A revolution per minute limiter in lieu of the engine speed governor is acceptable.
 Note: Recommended governed speed will reference maximum speed limits established in section 4511.21 of the Revised Code.

 (1) Exhaust pipe, muffler or a diesel particulate filter in lieu of the muffler, and tailpipe shall be outside bus body and attached to chassis.

-(7) An optional left side discharge exhaust system is permitted.
+(S) For after treatment systems that require diesel exhaust fluid (DEF) An optional left side discharge exhaust system is permitted.
 If a left side discharge, the tailpipe shall be located at least three inches and not more than eighteen inches in front of the rear wheel opening and angled down at a forty-five degree angle six inches from the end of the pipe.
 The discharge shall extend to the edge of the body.